-The Groote Schuur Hospital Trust is engaged in in fundraising and management of funds for distribution to benefit the groote schuur hospital and operates principally in South Africa.
+Groote Schuur Hospital Trust is engaged in fundraising and management of funds for distribution to benefit Groote Schuur Hospital and operates principally in South Africa.

 Compliance with legislation

 The Board complies with the mandatory legislation applicable to it such as the Public Finance Management Act 1 of 1999.